shantanoo-desai/blog/content/posts/books/Blood_River_Butcher_Tim.md

 ### Vice Fringes: Joseph Kony and M23

-Another fantastic documentary on the refugees and the rebel factions of DRC.
+Another fantastic documentary on the refugees and the rebel factions of the DRC.

 {{< youtube kSEaTQMI5AA >}}

 ### BBC Africa: Congo

-A very recent documentary on the Congo by BBC, where the BBC teams traverse through DRC.
+A very recent documentary on the Congo by BBC, where the team traverse through the DRC.

 {{< youtube 43xTvpxWLW4 >}}

 ### Congo, My Precious

-An Extremely heart-shattering documentary on the Coltan Mines in DRC through the soul of a Congolese.
+An extremely heart-shattering documentary on the Coltan Mines in the DRC through the soul of a Congolese.

 {{< youtube dTwzCy0-RTw >}}